The Book of Mormon and View of the Hebrews

 What do non-Latter-day Saints scholars generally think about the relationship between View of the Hebrews and the Book of Mormon?

 Some believe Joseph drew directly from material in the book or indirectly by some mode of cultural transmission.[151]
-Some people think both books are separate examples of the "Hebraic Indian Theory"[152] that was popular in the early 1800s.[153]
+Others think both books are separate examples of the "Hebraic Indian Theory"[152] popular in the early 1800s.[153]

 Has the Church ever tried to hide the existence of View of the Hebrews?

-No. The View of the Hebrews controversy has been discussed in many Church publications, including the Improvement Era, BYU Studies, the Ensign, and the Encyclopedia of Mormonism.[154]
-General Authorities have mentioned View of the Hebrews or Ethan Smith in general conference, books, and other talks.[155]
+No. Many Church publications have discussed View of the Hebrews, including the Improvement Era,[154] BYU Studies,[155] the Ensign,[156] and the Encyclopedia of Mormonism.[157]
+General Authorities have mentioned View of the Hebrews or Ethan Smith in general conferences, books, and other talks.[158]

 In 1996, Brigham Young University published the original text of View of the Hebrews,[159] and both the Church History Library and Brigham Young University own original copies.[160]